edgaraafelix/git-clean-tags/README.md

-Clean Tags
+Git Clean Tags
 -------

-This is a simple way of cleaning old tags in a given git repo.
+A simple way of cleaning old tags in a given Git repo.

 #### Setup